Hudaka/NNIA-project/README.md

-# Neural Networks Project
+# NNIA PROJECT WS 2020/21

+This is a project of the lecture Neural Networks: Implementation and Application from the University of Saarland.
+It consists of three parts:
+1. [x] Preprocessing data in CoNLL format
+2. 2. [ ] Train a model
+3. 3. [ ] Write a report

-* In this project we will be training a model for POS using BERT and for data encoding
+* In this project we will be training a model for POS using BERT for data encoding

 ## Table of Contents
 **Part 1: Preprocessing data in CoNLL format**